-Amazon teases 'Hey, Disney' assistant and Mickey Mouse stand
+Amazon's 'Hey, Disney' voice feature is finally coming to Echo soon

 Mickey-inspired stand for Echo Show 5

-Finally, Amazon a Mickey Mouse-themed stand for Echo Show 5 from Otterbox.
-At the moment, Amazon has not revealed the release date or pricing.
-But you can see a teaser image of the stand at the top of this article.
+Finally, Amazon offers a Mickey Mouse-themed stand for Echo Show 5 from Otterbox.
+You can see an image of the stand at the top of this article.
+It costs $24.99 in the US and is available to order now.